-Chat Generative Pre-trained Transformer $(ChatGPT)^1$ is an intelligent chatbot tool that uses natural language processing (NLP) to generate coherent and contextually relevant responses to human inquiries on a wide range of topics.
-A chatbot is formally defined as a "computer program designed to conduct a conversation with a user through text or speech" [13].
-ChatGPT's potential for creating conversational and engaging learning environments that cater to individual student needs makes it a promising tool in education.
-The global interest in ChatGPT has increased exponentially in recent months, as illustrated by the global Google search statistics presented in Figure 1.
-Although ChatGPT opens up many possibilities for the development of advanced AI-powered educational systems, caution is necessary when introducing it into education because of the potential for negative effects [14].
+The Chat Generative Pre-trained Transformer (ChatGPT)1 is an advanced chatbot technology that utilizes Natural Language Processing (NLP) to generate coherent and contextually-relevant responses to a variety of human inquiries.
+In accordance with formal definitions, a chatbot is a "computer program designed to conduct a conversation with a user through text or speech" [15].
+The ability of ChatGPT to create conversational and engaging learning environments, customized to individual student needs, underscores its potential for application in educational contexts.
+This potential is increasingly recognized, as evidenced by an exponential growth in global interest in recent months, a trend observable in worldwide Google search statistics (refer to Figure 1).